Nader Shah: Personality

 One Punjabi contemporary poet described the rule of Nader as a time "when all of India trembled with horror."
 The Kashmiri historian Lateef described him as follows: "Nader Shah, the horror of Asia, the pride and savior of his country, the restorer of her freedom and conqueror of India, who, having a simple origin, rose to such greatness that monarchs rarely have from birth."
 Joseph Stalin used to read about Nader Shah and admired him, calling him, along with Ivan the Terrible, a teacher.
 In Europe, Nader Shah was compared to Alexander the Great.
 Starting from a young age, Napoleon Bonaparte also used to read about and admire Nader Shah.
 Napoleon considered himself the new Nader, and he himself was later called European Nader Shah.

 Nader was somewhat austere in his daily life.
 He always preferred plain garments and disdained courtly sophistication and lavish lifestyles, particularly that of the Safavids.
 He ate simple foods and restrained himself from being tied to his harem and liquor, unlike Soltan Hoseyn and Tahmasp II.

 Nader did not want historians to detail his military victories too closely because he feared others would copy his brilliant techniques on the battlefield.

+A report from the merchant and chronicler Basil Vatatzes highlighted Nader's charisma and ability to moralize his troops:

+Nader would enter the exercise area on his horse, and would nod in greeting to the officers, the commanders of 1,000 and the commanders of 100.~ His physical presence was powerful, handsome and manly.
+He would halt his horse and sit silently for some time, looking at and examining the assembled troops, and as he did so Vatatzes noticed that in his concentration his larynx would be moving constantly, as if he were trying to swallow some phlegm in his throat.
+Finally he would turn to the officers with a playful look, and say ‘What are your orders, my lords?’ — to ask what battle formations or weapons the troops would practise with that day.
+Then the exercises would begin:And they would attack from various positions, and they would do wheels and counter-wheels, and close up formation, and charges, and disperse formation, and then close up again on the same spot; and flights; and in these flights they would make counter-attacks, quickly rallying together the dispersed troops...
+And they exercised all sorts of military manoeuvres on horseback, and they would use real weapons, but with great care so as not to wound their companions.